unused1/agent-green/docs/Cross_Architecture_Validation_Plan.md

 | Thinking | Few-shot | 49% | 0.66 | 98% | 1.95 kg |
 | Thinking | Zero-shot | 51% | 0.67 | 99% | 2.20 kg |

-> **⚠️ EXTRACTION BUG IDENTIFIED (Dec 29, 2025)**: The metrics above are affected by a JSON extraction bug.
-Nemotron wraps Review Board JSON in markdown code blocks, causing parsing to fail and the fallback to trigger on the word "vulnerability" (always present).
-This resulted in ~100% of samples being predicted as vulnerable.
-See `docs/MA_Vuln_Investigation_NM25_NM26.md` for full investigation.
-Fix committed in `c8793c6`.
-After re-processing with fixed extraction, accuracy improves slightly (50-54%) but remains limited due to fundamental MA Vuln design issues.
+> **⚠️ EXTRACTION BUG IDENTIFIED & FIXED (Dec 29-30, 2025)**: The metrics above were affected by a JSON extraction bug.
+Nemotron wraps Review Board JSON in markdown code blocks, causing parsing to fail. **All 15 MA Vuln experiments have been re-evaluated** using corrected extraction logic (`scripts/reeval_ma_vuln.py`).
+Results: 66% of predictions changed, accuracy remains ~50% (random level).
+See `docs/Vuln_Extraction_Reliability_Analysis.md` for full details.

 **Note on "Skipped" Samples**: The original dataset (`VulTrial_386_samples_balanced.jsonl`) contains 386 lines but only 384 unique samples (idx 349259 and 439495 are duplicated).
 MA experiments correctly process all 384 unique samples.